christophep13/java-challenge/readme.md

 > Don't forget to set the `JDBC URL` value as `jdbc:h2:mem:testdb` for H2 UI.

-### Changes made to the repository
-- remove setter when @Autowired is used
-- add @RequestBody when missing
-- use Spring Cache to cache DB calls
-- use ModelMapper to obfuscate some field when returning response

-### Remarks regarding improvements If I had more time
-- use JWT instead of Basic for authorization
-- store user/password to DB
-- write more JUnit tests to cover all the methods
-- add RateLimiting to the API to protect overuse

-### My experience in Java/Spring
-I have about 13 years of experience in Java and I have worked with Spring for many years building and maintaining several API and Gateway.
-I used Spring-batch as well on one project

 ### Instructions

 - download the zip file of this project